 Century-old Regoli and newly opened Roscioli Caffè offer excellent traditional Roman pastries, while Andrea De Bellis offer delicious traditional and contemporary pastries, respectively.
 Pergamino Caffe in Prati does great coffee.

 Thristy?
 My favorite wine bars are Litro, Bulzoni, Il Goccetto, Remigio, Beppe e I Suoi Formaggi, and La Barrique.
-For beer, I love Ma Che Siete Venuti a Fà, Open Baladin, Birra +, no.au (for wine, too), Stavio, and Brasserie 4:20.
-The Jerry Thomas Project, Litro, Co.So., Chorus, and Caffe Propaganda serve ace cocktails.
+For beer, go to Ma Che Siete Venuti a Fà, Open Baladin, Birra +, no.au (for wine, too), Stavio, and Brasserie 4:20.
+The Jerry Thomas Project, Litro, Co.So., and Caffe Propaganda serve ace cocktails.

 Take a break from Roman flavors with Ethiopian fare at Mesob, Japanese cuisine at Taki, sushi at Take, south Asian at Janta Fast Food, and Chinese at Dao.

 There are more Rome posts on my blog than I know what do do with and sifting through them can be a nightmare, so I selected a few essential posts (plus some recent Rome articles for other publications) to help you make the most of your meals in the city:

 Travel Guide to Rome (Saveur)

 “8 Must Eat Restaurants in Rome” (Serious Eats)